MIDL-Conference/midl-website-2021/pages/registration.md

 <!-- ## Childcare

 If you are interested in booking childcare or require nursing space during the conference, please get in touch via [2021@midl.io](mailto:2021@midl.io). //-->

+## Group registrations

+Thanks to our sponsors, we can offer special rates for group registrations.
+For attendees coming from the same research group, we can offer a discount of 30% from the sixth registration onwards.
+Group registrations cannot be done through our website but need to be made by email via [registration@2021.midl.io](mailto:registration@2021.midl.io).

 ## Job fair and CV exchange